EpistasisLab/Aliro/README.md

 Aliro is actively developed by the Center for AI Research and Education (CAIRE) in the [Department of Computational Biomedicine](https://www.cedars-sinai.edu/research/departments-institutes/computational-biomedicine.html) at [Cedars-Sinai Medical Center](https://www.cedars-sinai.org/) in Los Angeles, California, USA.
 Contributors include Hyunjun Choi, Miguel Hernandez, Nick Matsumoto, Jay Moran, Paul Wang, and Jason Moore (PI).

+# Reproduce the ML Results on the QTc Project

+This guide provides detailed instructions for loading and executing the trained model from the pickle file obtained through the Aliro model download feature for the QTc project.
+Please follow the instructions carefully.

+## Initial Setup

+- **Install Aliro**: Begin by installing the Aliro software on your local machine.
+- **Download the Trained Model:**

+  - Please download the trained model pickle file from Aliro and create a new folder named `test_trained_models` within the machine directory.

+- **Store the Pickle File:**

+  - Place the downloaded pickle file inside the `test_trained_models` folder and a test set in the machine directory.

+- **Load and Test the Model:**
+  - Write a Python script within the machine directory to load the pickle file from the `test_trained_models` folder and the test set in the machine directory.

+## Working with Docker

+### Start Docker Container:

+- Use `docker ps -a` to list all containers.
+- Identify the container you need based on its ID.
+- Access the container by running `docker exec -it <container_id> /bin/bash`.
+- **Run the Python Script:**
+  - Execute the Python script within the Docker container to reproduce the model's performance.

 # Cite

 An up-to-date paper describing AI methodology is available in [Bioinformatics](https://doi.org/10.1093/bioinformatics/btaa698) and [arxiv](http://arxiv.org/abs/1905.09205).